src47/multibax-sklearn/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10233974.svg)](https://doi.org/10.5281/zenodo.10233974)

-# Sklearn implementation of multi-property Bayesian algorithm execution
+# Multi-property Bayesian algorithm execution using sklearn

 This repository implements various Bayesian Algorithm Execution (BAX) acquisition strategies for precise, targeted chemical and materials discovery.
 Users state their experimental goal via a simple filtering algorithm which is then automatically converted into a goal-aligned, intelligent data acquisition strategy.
 This framework applies to multi-property measurements and goes beyond the capabilities of multi-objective bayesian optimization.